 Client: The MindBio Therapeutics

-MindBio Therapeutics is an Australian company pioneering clinical studies into the microdosing of psychedelic medicines to treat a range of mental health conditions such as depression, anxiety, PTSD, panic disorder, chronic pain and opiate addictions.
+MindBio Therapeutics is an Australian biotech company pioneering clinical research into the use of psychedelic medicines for the treatment of mental health conditions, including depression, anxiety, PTSD and addiction.

 Sex.
 What a powerful word.
 Everyone seems to be talking about sex.
 Thinking about sex.
 Dreaming about sex.
 But not that many people, as research suggests, are regularly enjoying the pleasures of sex.

-In 2022, researchers from the Kinsey Institute at Indiana University found that nearly half of their respondents (both couples and singles) reported a decline in the frequency of sexual behaviour, including masturbation, in the year prior to the study.
+In 2022, researchers from the Kinsey Institute at Indiana University found that nearly half of their respondents (both couples and singles) reported a decline in the frequency of sexual behaviour, including masturbation, in the year before the study.
 In long-term relationships, the situation has been grimmer.

 Statistics show that around one in six marriages is sexless.